Capsize Screening Formula (CSF)

 • CSF 1.8 – 2.0.
 Comfortably passes the screen.
 Most older offshore cruisers (Valiant, Pacific Seacraft, Hallberg-Rassy, etc.) land in this band.
 A reasonable margin for serious passage-making.

 • CSF 2.0 – 2.2.
-The borderline that catches most modern production cruisers.
-Not unsafe — but a flag if you intend to be offshore in genuine weather.
-Pair with B/D, hull form, and ideally the stability curve.
+The border zone that catches many modern production cruisers.
+Not automatically unsafe, but worth investigating if you plan to be offshore in real weather.
+Pair it with B/D, hull form, and ideally the stability curve.

 • CSF above 2.2.
 Distinctly modern wide-and-light territory.
 Charter cats and beamy production cruisers.
 Fine for coastal sailing and protected waters; serious storm exposure is a different question.